Statistical Modeling of Combinatorial Response Data: Method

 The feasible region of the integer linear program \eqref{eq:ilp} is an integer set.
 We now consider a relaxation that extends the feasible region to a polyhedron $\mathcal P=\{z\in \mathbb{R}^d: Az\le b\}$, which makes the problem a continuous linear program:

-A useful property of continuous linear program is the vertex optimality: if (i) $\mathcal P$ has at least one vertex ($z$ that cannot be written as $\lambda z_1 + (1-\lambda) z_2$ for any distinct $z_1,z_2\in \mathcal P$ and $\lambda\in (0,1)$), and (ii) $\max \zeta_i' z <\infty$, then at least one of the optimal solutions is on a vertex.
+A useful property of continuous linear program is the vertex optimality: if (i) $\mathcal P$ has at least one vertex ($z$ that cannot be written as $\lambda z_1 + (1-\lambda) z_2$ for any distinct $z_1,z_2\in \mathcal P$ and $\lambda\in (0,1)$), and (ii) $\max \zeta_i^\top z <\infty$, then at least one of the optimal solutions is on a vertex.

 When $\mathcal P$ has all vertices integer-valued, $\mathcal P$ is referred to as an integral polyhedron, or simply, that $\mathcal P$ is integral.
 Therefore, under the integrality of $\mathcal P$, the continuous linear program \eqref{eq:clp} has at least one solution being integer-valued.
-Since $\max_{z\in \mathbb{Z}^d \cap \mathcal P} \zeta_i'z \le \max_{z\in \mathbb{R}^d \cap \mathcal P} \zeta_i'z$ becomes equality, the solution of \eqref{eq:ilp} belongs to the solution set of \eqref{eq:clp}.
+Since $\max_{z\in \mathbb{Z}^d \cap \mathcal P} \zeta_i^\top z \le \max_{z\in \mathbb{R}^d \cap \mathcal P} \zeta_i^\top z$ becomes equality, the solution of \eqref{eq:ilp} belongs to the solution set of \eqref{eq:clp}.

-We now show a stronger result: as long as $\mathcal P$ has more than one vertex, the solution of \eqref{eq:clp} is unique almost surely, hence the solution of \eqref{eq:clp} is guaranteed to be the same as the one of \eqref{eq:ilp} with probability one. \begin{theorem} When $\zeta_i$ is from a continuous distribution, for an integral $\mathcal P$ with more than one vertex, the solution to the continuous linear program \eqref{eq:clp} is integer-valued and unique almost surely. \end{theorem} We provide the proofs of theorems in the Appendix and Supplementary Materials.
-We will describe the sufficient conditions on $A$ and $b$ that guarantee the integrality of $\mathcal P$; for now, we assume integral $\mathcal P$ throughout the rest of the paper.
-Figure \ref{plot:ilp_intuition}(a) shows the intuition behind using a linear program with integral polyhedron constraint to transform continuous $\zeta_i$ into an integer-valued $y_i$.
+We now show a stronger result: as long as $\mathcal P$ has more than one vertex, the solution of \eqref{eq:clp} is unique almost surely, hence the solution of \eqref{eq:clp} being guaranteed to be the same as the one of \eqref{eq:ilp} with probability one. \begin{theorem} When $\zeta_i$ is from a continuous distribution, for an integral $\mathcal P$ with more than one vertex, the solution to the continuous linear program \eqref{eq:clp} is integer-valued and unique almost surely. \end{theorem} We provide the proofs of theorems in the Supplementary Materials S1.
+We will describe the sufficient conditions on $A$ and $b$ that guarantee the integrality of $\mathcal P$; for now, we assume integral $\mathcal P$ throughout the rest of the article.
+Figure \ref{plot:ilp_intuition}(a) illustrates how a linear program with integral polyhedron transforms continuous $\zeta_i$ into an integer-valued $y_i$.